 But the one woman with a big part nearly steals the show: Welsh actress Peggy Cummins.
 As in Gun Crazy, she nails the part of the the edgy girl who has fire and sex appeal.

-In addition to being entertaining and exciting in its own right, Hell Drivers is fun for fans of British science fiction and spy movies.
-That’s because it includes a future Dr. Who (Hartnoll), UNCLE agent Illya Kuryakin (David McCallum), Prisoner Number 6 (McGoohan), British Secret Service Agent 007 (Sean Connery) and a fellow who turned down the chance to play James Bond (Baker).
+In addition to being entertaining and exciting in its own right, Hell Drivers is fun for fans of science fiction and spy stories.
+That’s because it includes a future Dr. Who (Hartnell), UNCLE agent Illya Kuryakin (David McCallum), Prisoner Number 6 (McGoohan), Secret Agent John Drake from Danger Man (McGoohan again), British Secret Service Agent 007 (Sean Connery) and a fellow who turned down the chance to play James Bond (Baker).